juanjo96Dev/base_node_back/README.md

 ### Step 4: Enjoy!

 Go to http://localhost:3000/swagger and try out this awesome API.
-Because the users do not have a password set, **the password** of each one is **the name of the user**.
-For example: for logging in with the (admin) user Manning.
+For example: for logging in with the (admin) user in **/auth/login** and you get a ***token*** that is used to login.
-- Username: Manning
+- Email: admin@admin.com
-- Password: Manning
+- Password: admin

+### Step 5: Metrics

+Go to http://localhost:3000/metrics and see the server metrics

 ## Scripts and tasks